ojeks31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints the result of POWER divided by DIVIDE, followed by a new line convert a binary to base print all possible combination of two letters
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line convert a binary to base print all possible combination of two letters display the result of LOVE  raise to the power of BREATH